theleoborges/imminent/README.md

 ### Running the tests

 Imminent has been developed and tested using Clojure 1.6.
-It should however work with Clojure 1.5 as well.

 To run the tests: